🔄

 No. Few brands clearly highlight this type of analysis in their public certificates.

-Conclusion: PAH4 analyses represent an additional level of control that can help to better assess the transparency and seriousness of a shilajit.
+Conclusion: PAH4 analyses represent an additional level of control that can help better evaluate the transparency and seriousness of a shilajit.

 Discover Shamballa®